 This “remove integrations” exercise didn’t create any overwhelming chart-worthy effect on product rankings.

-We take this result as a reminder that while more/better universal integration remains an opportunity to distinguish your product, the lack of them isn’t likely to spell certain doom for your B2B SaaS, either.
+We take this result as a reminder that while more/better integration remains an opportunity to distinguish your product, the lack of them isn’t likely to spell certain doom for your B2B SaaS, either.

 Do these results tell us anything useful about the relative importance of integration to SaaS success?